jucacrispim/toxicbuild/docs/source/build_config.rst

 	  - make test

 And it is done!
-Commit and push this config to you repository and ToxicBuild will execute this steps when a change is detected in your source code.
+Commit and push this config to your repository and ToxicBuild will execute this steps when a change is detected in the source code.

 .. note::

-   If you want same specific change in the repository doesn't trigger any builds, you can use the instruction ``ci: skip`` in the body of the commit.
+   If you want some specific change in the repository doesn't trigger any builds, you can use the instruction ``ci: skip`` in the body of the commit.